WeepingDogel/TitleGetter/README.md

 ### 2.2.0

-* Argparse was used, users can use it flexibly.
+* Argparse has been used, users can use it flexibly.
 * `lang.toml` was removed.
 * Fixed some bugs.